transdigiware/blockchain/reference/sysdig.md

 The tutorial provides a set of instructions for getting started with using the {{site.data.keyword.mon_full_notm}} to monitor the resource usage of peer, CA, and ordering service nodes.
 These instructions include how to configure the {{site.data.keyword.mon_full_notm}} service to monitor your existing {{site.data.keyword.blockchainfull_notm}} Platform service instance and starts with creating an instance of Sysdig in {{site.data.keyword.cloud_notm}}.
 Then, you can configure the Sysdig dashboard to monitor your blockchain components.
 To learn more about the Sysdig service and what it offers, see the [{{site.data.keyword.mon_full_notm}}](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-about){: external} documentation.

+Monitoring the resource allocation for your blockchain nodes is a key part of operating a blockchain network.
+You are responsible for monitoring your resource usage and taking steps to address resource contention.
+The  {{site.data.keyword.mon_full_notm}} is a useful tool for monitoring your network, but you can use any tool you prefer.
+{: important}

 This tutorial uses the Free 30-day Trial version of the service, but more advanced features are available in the **Graduated tier** which you can explore if your requirements merit.

 The {{site.data.keyword.mon_full_notm}} service is currently only available in a subset of [regions](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-endpoints#endpoints_regions).
 It is recommended that the Sysdig monitoring instance reside in the same region as your {{site.data.keyword.blockchainfull_notm}} Platform instance.